48 Idioms About Roads

 42. Fork in the road

-Example Sentence:
+Example Sentences:

-• We’re at a fork in the road—stay or go.
+• We’re at a fork in the road.
+Stay or go.

 • The book character hit a fork in the road.